 I’m planning to work in Europe, do I need a Schengen work visa?

-If your mission or service obligation exceeds 90 days, you will be issued with a long-stay work visa type D. You may also need to validate it within three months following your arrival.
+If your obligations exceed 90 days, you need a long-stay work visa type D. You may also need to validate it within three months following your arrival.

 Is a work visa difficult to obtain?

 Citizens of the USA, Australia, Canada, China, Japan, India or other non-EU countries must apply for a work visa to work in Europe.
 Each Schengen member state has its own immigration policies towards citizens of non-member states, tailored to their own needs.
 This means the ease with which you can obtain a visa will depend on the specific immigration policies of the country you are planning to work in.
 Your chances of acceptance will also depend on your profession and whether you meet the labor needs of the country concerned.
 Your future employer may also need to obtain a work permit from the national authorities.
 Before applying for a work visa you should check that you have a strong chance of matching the visa criteria of the country where you are planning to work.

 What documents do I need to apply for a work visa in Europe?